KathrynKatayama/docs.userdive.com/en/apps/faq/browser_redirect.md

-# What would happen if we redirect the users to browser site?
+# What would happen if we redirect the users to browser site

 USERDIVE define that one session is from the activation of APP to its background mode.
 Therefore, a session ends when the users are redirected to browser site.